smmunna/test-node-server/readme.md

 npx nodeexpressjs
 ```
 2. Create a new database in MongoDB Compass or MongoDB Cloud Storage
+3. Then update `.env` file `DATABASE_URL`, Default name given `nextjs` change it whatever you want.
+  - You can add local and also clould for production level.
-3. Then create a new table name `users`, contain following fields.
+  - Then create a new table name `users`, contain following fields.
    ```javascript
    {
       "username": "Minhazul Abedin Munna",